Tamela Mann

-Along with her Grammy Award, Mann has earned many other accolades and honors, including multiple NAACP Image Awards, a Billboard Music Award, and a BET Award.
+Along with her Grammy Award, Mann has earned many other accolades and honors, including multiple NAACP Image Awards, a Billboard Music Award, an American Music Award, and a BET Award.
 In 2022, she was inducted into the Black Music & Entertainment Walk of Fame.
-She has received a total of nine No. 1 on Billboard’s Gospel Airplay chart singles; while "Take Me to the King" spent 25 weeks on the top.
+In 2023, she broke the record for the most No. 1 singles on the Billboard Gospel Airplay chart, with ten of her songs topping the chart; including "Take Me to the King", which spent 25 weeks on the top.

 Early life and career

 Mann was born in Fort Worth, Texas, the youngest of 14 children.
 She and her siblings grew up in a very spiritual home grounded in the Church of God in Christ (COGIC).
 They were reared by their mother, "Mother Eppe," who believed in and exercised solid biblical principles.

 By the age of 12, Mann was singing in the church's adult choir and was often selected to sing solos.
 Although she was bashful, she blossomed in the local church and high school choirs.